 Figures from the ONS show that the level of COVID-19 infections across the country is falling.
 During the week ending 13 May, one in 55 people in England were infected; one in 40 in Wales; one in 60 in Northern Ireland; and one in 45 in Scotland.

-For more details, please contact David Lewis in the University press office via email@example.com or 07710 013287.
+For more information, contact David Lewis in the Press Office at the University by email on email@example.com.

 Top image: Adobe stock